loverajoel/theproductindex/README.md

 # The Product Index
-An open and organized directory of the best pieces about Product Management
+An open and organized directory of the best pieces about Product Management.
+You can help us keep this content up to date adding resources and content, let's do this the source of truth for every Product Manager.

 ## Feedback
 We are continuously improving the content, so feedback is welcome!
 You can send us feedback [here](#)